Anthrobotics/anthro-docs/docs/getting started/tasks.md

 ### Sculptors

+**What you'll be doing:**

+- Design 3D models for prosthetic and anatomical components

+- Cast prosthetic and anatomical components

+- Design, build and test artificial muscles

+- Integrate artificial muscles into facial features

 ### Prosthetic Makers & Techs

+**What you'll be doing:**

+- Design prosthetic and anatomical components

+- Build prosthetic and anatomical components

+- Ensure prosthetic and anatomical components are materially-safe around humans

+- Design, build and test artificial muscles

+- Integrate artificial muscles into facial features

 ### Fursuit Makers

+**What you'll be doing:**

+- Design 3D models for fursuit components to be directly integrated with robotic components

+- Design robotic tails, ears and other anatomical components

+- Build a form-fitting, modular fursuit

+- Integrate soft sensors with fursuit

+- Design suit to be made of varying synthetic materials (fur, scales, feathers)

 ### 2D & 3D Digital Artists

+**What you'll be doing:**

+- Design an Anthro character to represent the project and company (mascot)

+- Create 2D digital art for the mascot for use on social media, on websites, and in videos

+- Create 3D character model for the mascot for use in videos, virtual demos, and to demonstrate the anthroid customizer utility

+- Create concept art for anthroid designs

+- Help in creating a web-based customizer tool or utility for designing a custom anthroid character (to be made into a robot)

 ### Industrial Designers

+**What you'll be doing:**

+- Help in developing the design language for anthroids, based on thousands of existing anthro character designs

+- Ensure the design language lends itself to being customzed by the end-user

 ### Technical Writers

+**What you'll be doing:**

+- Write monthly updates for the project

+- Assist in documenting the project

+- Publish articles for the project on social media

+- Interview team members, and share their story

 ### Influencers

+**What you'll be doing:**

+- Promote the project, and get people interested in humanoid robots

+- Help educate people on humanoid robots

 ### Content Creators

+**What you'll be doing:**

+- Produce, edit and publish videos for the project

+- Create social media updates for the project

 ### Brand Designers

+**What you'll be doing:**

+- Create a unified branding for the project and company

 ### Lawyers

+**What you'll be doing:**

+- Ensuring the company is protected

 ### Export / Customs Experts

+**What you'll be doing:**

+- Facilitate the export of Anthroids outside of North America

 ### Privacy Experts

+**What you'll be doing:**

+- Ensure compliance with privacy laws